USGS-R/training-curriculum/content/r-package-dev/Maintenance.md

 #### **CRAN distribution support**

 When your package is hosted on CRAN, it can be installed by a wide user group with variable skills.
 The contrast between this group and the "Mixed users" mentioned above is that there will be many more users, and you won't be able to reach the majority of them to apply the pre-emptive measures stated above.
-Instead, you will need to really on expanding documentation with clearn language and examples and (in some cases) limiting what functions are exposed to users to those that are robust, well tested, and aren't expected to change in major ways in the future.
-Widely distributing a package can be taken as a statement that you are confident the offering works as expected and that users can use the public functions without worry that they will disppear or be renamed in the next release.
+Instead, you will need to rely on expanding documentation with clean language and examples and (in some cases) limiting what functions are exposed to users to those that are robust, well tested, and aren't expected to change in major ways in the future.
+Widely distributing a package should be considered a statement that you are confident the offering works as expected and that users can use the public functions without worry that they will disppear or be renamed in the next release.

 ### Level of support